Benjamin Moore’s Edgecomb Gray is another great neutral wall color.

 This post first appeared here last year, but…

 I just featured this room on my Instagram Story last week, and got several questions on this color.

 So I thought I’d re-post this here today, along with my freshly zhushed bookcase (the reason for the Instagram Story) – I also added a bit more relevant info here too.

 It’s safe to say this another favorite paint color, I love Edgecomb Gray.

 I would absolutely use Benjamin Moore’s Edgecomb Gray again in the future.

-The photos I’m including here today are all from our sitting area, right off of our bedroom.
+The photos I’m including here today are all from our sitting area, right off of our master bedroom.

 It’s a tricky spot to photograph, because there’s very little natural light in this cozy space.